baolong110904/TMDT_AZStay/README.md

 # TMDT_AZStay
-This is AZStay - An Airbnb project that performs auction service
+This is AZStay - An Airbnb-style auction platform